bg-write/koopa-vgm/content/case-study.md

 ### **The Great Data Pivot: 175 → 45 Tracks**

-Things were going well, until I came across a problem.
+Things were going well, until I found a problem.

-After collecting 175 tracks, knowing that I would remove repeating or unrelated VGM tracks, I realized that Spotify was flooded with remixes, covers, and "lofi beats to study to" versions of popular VGM.
+After collecting 175 tracks, knowing that I would remove repeating or unrelated VGM tracks, I realized that Spotify was *flooded* with remixes, covers, and "lofi beats to study to" versions of popular VGM.
 A search for "Super Mario Bros." or "Donkey Kong Country Theme" returned hundreds of results, but maybe 5% were the original tracks I wanted, if I was lucky.

 I also kept getting Lana Del Rey's "Video Games" as a top VGM result.